cpsievert/cpsievert.github.com/slides/stat226/0116/index.md

 ========================================================
 title: false

-* The graphic below contains a similar __time series__ data on monthly sales.
+* The graphic below contains similar __time series__ data on monthly sales.
 What's the difference?

 <div align="center"><img src="http://2.bp.blogspot.com/-31MxTL2k6W8/UQKhvlJH5vI/AAAAAAAAX38/PDtcuTN8pYE/s1600/NHSNSADec2012.jpg" width="800" height="400"/></div>

-* Is one better than the other?
+* Is one graphic better than the other?
 * Quality is a matter of context (and sometimes preference).
 There is an entire field focused on these problems!

 Data Visualization